Sanjay-Shr/DevOps_Challenge/README.md

 - Used kubectl commands to explore namespaces and system components.
 - Created an nginx namespace and deployed an NGINX Pod inside it.

+### Day 70 – Creating Kubernetes Resources Using YAML Manifests

+- Deleted old nginx namespace to start clean.
+- Created an nginx folder to store manifest files.
+- Wrote namespace.yml and applied it using `kubectl apply -f namespace.yml`.
+- Created pod.yml and deployed the NGINX Pod using `kubectl apply -f pod.yml`.
+- Verified functionality by entering the Pod using `kubectl exec -it pod/nginx-pod -n nginx -- bash`.
+- Learned how manifests convert declarative YAML into real cluster resources.
+- Understood why YAML-based deployment is essential for GitOps workflows.

 ---

 ## How to Use This Repo